MECACC-Western New England Gulf Region Trade Project

 Student course credit: While the project creates valuable experience on its own, there is a also a variety of ways that this activity can be credited to the students: as one of their one-credit Learning Beyond the Classroom requirements, as a two or three credit Economics internship, and/or as the basis for an Independent Study research project in Economics.

-How the data is used: Every Spring, MECACC holds a 'doorknock' event in Washington D.C. where the issues that concern its members are discussed with U.S. government officials.
+How the data is used: Every year, MECACC holds a 'doorknock' event in Washington D.C. where the issues that concern its members are discussed with U.S. government officials.
 In a series of meetings this state level data is presented to members of Congress so that they can see that exports to the GCC matter to their own state's economy, as well as to other officials.

 In 2017, 2018, and 2019, I spoke about the research project and the current data at a policy briefing regarding the Future of U.S.-GCC Trade and Investment that was co-sponsored by the National Council on U.S.-Arab Relations and MECACC.

 Below is the current state and country level trade data used for the (delayed due to COVID-19) 2020 doorknock, courtesy of this year's team: Sarah Whitehouse (researcher).

 Also below are four additional pieces of analysis: a list of states which had the GCC as a top 15 export destination in 2020, a list of states which had individual GCC member states as a top 20 export market in 2020, my forecast for U.S. trade to the region, and data regarding how U.S. exports are related to good paying U.S. jobs.

 Also included below is the most recent briefing paper by MECACC regarding U.S. trade competitiveness and GCC's unique position as a strategic partner for U.S. trade, security, and diplomacy.

 Click on any button to open the relevant state/country report or additional data as a .pdf file.